 Conclusion

-In this tutorial, you have learned to deploy an API and immediately run a load test to verify its capability to handle web traffic.
+In this tutorial, you have learned to deploy an API and immediately run a load test to verify its ability to handle web traffic.
 There are many ways to extend these load tests using ApacheBench.
 There are also specialized tools that can be plugged into the process or used as a replacement for ApacheBench, like k6.
 For an example, check out API performance testing with k6.

 Fikayo Adepoju is a LinkedIn Learning (Lynda.com) Author, Full-stack developer, technical writer, and tech content creator proficient in Web and Mobile technologies and DevOps with over 10 years experience developing scalable distributed applications.
 With over 40 articles written for CircleCI, Twilio, Auth0, and The New Stack blogs, and also on his personal Medium page, he loves to share his knowledge to as many developers as would benefit from it.
 You can also check out his video courses on Udemy.